olibre/GreatTips/team/autonomy.md

 Target is to obtain **consensus** not **compromise**/**concession**.

-Team leaders must agree with team decision and be responsible for the pratical application.
+Team leaders must agree with team decision and be responsible for the practical application.
-Other team members must also agree with team decision and be responsible for the pratical application.
+Other team members must also agree with team decision and be responsible for the practical application.